How to spend 3 days exploring Sydney’s most iconic precincts

 Evening

-Adjacent to genteel Surry Hills, hip and happening Darlinghurst provides dining and entertainment options galore, much of it located along Oxford Street.
+Adjacent to Surry Hills, hip and happening Darlinghurst provides dining and entertainment options galore, much of it located along Oxford Street.
 This is where the world-famous Gay & Lesbian Mardi Gras Parade takes place each March, and where Sydney’s LGBTQIA+ community congregates all year-round.
 Whatever your identity, you’ll be warmly welcomed.

 Patrons enjoying live music at the Oxford Art Factory in Darlinghurst, Inner Sydney